 Financial assets carry credit risk that a counterparty will fail to discharge an obligation which could result in a financial loss.
 Financial assets held by GMHI, such as accounts receivable, expose it to credit risk.
-GMHI earned revenue from electricity sales from five customers during the year with sales to one customer representing approximately 65% of electricity sales revenue.
+GMHI's accounts receivable mostly pertains to HST refunds receivable from Canada Revenue Agency.